scikit-plots/scikit-plots/docs/source/devel/guide_document_write.rst

 See the ``~.Axes.hlines`` documentation for how this renders.

-The |sphinx| website also contains plenty of `https://www.sphinx-doc.org/en/master/contents.html`_ concerning ReST markup and working with Sphinx in general.
+The |sphinx| website also contains plenty of `contents <https://www.sphinx-doc.org/en/master/contents.html>`_ concerning ReST markup and working with Sphinx in general.

 Formatting conventions